signaldatascience/R-curriculum/interview-prep/questions.md

 	* Algorithms break down in high dimensions.
 The standard Euclidean distance metric doesn't work as well; distances between pairs of data points all become very similar.

+	* See [The Challenges of Clusternig High Dimensional Data](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.99.7799&rep=rep1&type=pdf) by Steinbach, Ertoz, and Kumar.

 * Is more data always better?
+gm
 	* Yes from the perspective of pure prediction, but you may not always want to work with all the data you have (at least immediately); it's expensive to store a large amount of data, training models takes longer, the dataset may not fit in memory, etc.

 * What are advantages of plotting your data before performing analysis?